News and Resources

 “What are best practices to identify, organize, and address the many risks faced by my college?”

 PREP stands for the Purposeful Risk Engagement Project.
-For a recent (July 2014) interview with the director, you can refer to the United Educators EduRisk site.
+For an interview last summer with the director, see the United Educators EduRisk site.

 Concepts and content were created by a team at Grinnell College.
 Sixty posts take you aboard the voyage for one academic year as we work to:

 - ♦ identify and rank key risks across the areas of a liberal arts college;